cedarconnor/ComfyUI_MotionTransfer/README.md

 MIT License - see LICENSE file

-Note: SEA-RAFT and RAFT are licensed under BSD-3-Clause and must be installed separately.
+Note: RAFT and SEA-RAFT vendor code (included in `raft_vendor/` and `searaft_vendor/`) are licensed under BSD-3-Clause.
+Model weights must be downloaded separately (see Installation section).